Toolbar in Cascadeur program window

 Ghost settings on the Toolbar

-On this tab you can find a number of settings for rendering ghosts: bespoke helper objects that show previous and subsequent positions of a moving character.
-Ghosts are convenient for fine tuning character poses and fixing animation errors.
+Ghosts are helper objects that show previous and subsequent positions of a moving character.
+Using ghosts is convenient for fine tuning character poses and fixing animation errors.

 Silhouette Mode button on the Toolbar